 What’s the Biggest Tire?
 35″

 “315/75r16” is the answer to the most asked question about the H3 Hummer, “What is the biggest tire you can bolt on to a stock H3 Hummer”.
-315/75r16, which is often referred to as 35-inch tall tire, is the biggest tire that can be bolted on to the factory H3 Hummer without the need for a lift kit or any modification.
-Just drive to the local tire store, pick out any tire sized 315/75r16 and drive away.
-There will be zero issues.
+315/75r16, which is often referred to as a 35-inch tall tire, is the biggest tire that can be bolted onto the factory H3 Hummer without the need for a lift kit or any modification.
+Just drive to the local tire store, pick out any tire-sized 315/75r16 and drive away.
+There will be absolutely zero issues.
 “315/75r16” equates to a tire that is approximately 34.6 inches tall, 11 inches wide, and mounts on a 16-inch rim.

 I need to dispel some miss information about bolting 315/75r16.
 The local tire guy probably knows just what the computer tells them.
 That computer is going to tell them that 315/75r16 don’t fit.
 I promise you that the 315/75r16 tires mount perfectly and will bolt onto the H3 perfectly fine.
 The tire salesman may try to say that the tire will not fit on the rear tailgate, but again I promise the tire will fit fine.
 If there are any issues, just show the photo below of my bone stock H3 Hummer with a brand new set of 315/75r16 Red Letter General Grabbers.

 H3’s First Lift Kit